Check out our guidelines for wedding veder tipping, how much to budget for, and other tips regarding gratuity.

 Many couples hire a wedding planner.
 This is an additional position to the venue coordinator onsite.
 This person is with you from the very beginning and handles everything from scheduling vendors to alleviating wedding day stress.
 The best wedding planners have a personal touch, which proves invaluable when it comes to creating your dream wedding.
 If this is the case, consider a tip of 10-20% of the total bill or opt to send a personal note and gift of gratitude.

-Photographer and videographer services are clearly laid out in the contract.
+Photographer and videographer services are clearly laid out in the contract, as you’re typically working with business owners.
 Considerations for tipping include if a second shooter is needed or if there are extenuating circumstances where the photographer had to adapt more than planned to get the shots you wanted.
 Whether they're a wedding photographer from Tampa, FL or Chicago, IL, tipping $50-$100 is customary or you can also give a personal gift as an alternative.

 Many florists will offer free delivery depending on where your wedding venue is located.
 When tipping, consider how responsive the florist was with your requests, changes, setup at the venue, and other key moments to make the process flow seamlessly.
 If you loved the final product and were amazed by the level of service, tip away.
 A 10-15% gratuity is a nice addition to the final invoice or can be sent separately with a thank you note.